Volunteers bring solar power to Hurricane Helene's disaster zone

 “We have no resources for nothing,” Renfro said.
 “It’s going to be a long ordeal.”

-More than 43,000 of the 1.5 million customers who lost power in western North Carolina still lacked electricity on Friday, according to Poweroutage.us.
+About 23,500 of the 1.5 million customers that lost power in western North Carolina still lacked electricity on Sunday, according to Poweroutage.us.
 Without it, they can’t keep medicines cold or power medical equipment or pump well water.
 They can’t recharge their phones or apply for federal disaster aid.

 Crews from all over the country and even Canada are helping Duke Energy and local electric cooperatives with repairs, but it’s slow going in the dense mountain forests, where some roads and bridges are completely washed away.